Nicholas-Riegel/php_blog/README.md

-# PHP BLOG LEARNING / TEACHING TOOL
+# PHP BLOG

-This project only has minimal styling at the moment.

-The goal is to make an learning application that exemplifies
+The goal is to make a vanilla PHP application that exemplifies

 * Object Oriented PHP
 * Sessions
 * Authentication
-* Validation
+* Front and backend Validation
 * MVC
 * CRUD
 * SQL Database

-with as little code as possible.

 The SQL queries for making the tables are in the db.sql file